SunnyD33/GoGitIt/README.md

   ```
   ## Notes
   - In case the ggi command does not work, and you have it in your usr/local/bin directory, you made need to run the chmod command on the file to give it permissions to run as an executable.
   - The program does not keep track of your token if it is expired.
-In case commands, return an unmarshal error, please check that the token that you are using is not expired.
+In case commands return an unmarshal error please check that the token that you are using is not expired.